spf13/spf13-vim/README.markdown

 ![spf13-vim image][spf13-vim-img]

-Unlike traditional VIM plugin structure, which similar to UNIX throws all files into common directories, making updating or disabling plugins a real mess, spf13-vim 3 uses the [Vundle] plugin management system to have a well organized vim directory (Similar to mac's app folders).
-Vundle also ensures that the latest versions of your plugins are installed and makes it easy to keep them up to date.
+Unlike traditional VIM plugin structure, which similar to UNIX throws all files into common directories, making updating or disabling plugins a real mess, spf13-vim 3 uses the [NeoBundle] plugin management system to have a well organized vim directory (Similar to mac's app folders).
+NeoBundle also ensures that the latest versions of your plugins are installed and makes it easy to keep them up to date.

 Great care has been taken to ensure that each plugin plays nicely with others, and optional configuration has been provided for what we believe is the most efficient use.